Undergraduate Courses

 PSYC 193L (C00): Cognition Lab (Lowe): The goal of this course is to give you a structured research experience in the field of cognitive psychology.
 You will learn a deeper understanding of some major theories across a variety of cognitive topics, and with a small group of classmates you will conduct an experiment that tests and/or expands upon one of these theories.
 Over the course of the quarter, you will review the relevant literature, design and implement an experiment, analyze your results, and present your findings in both a poster and full APA paper.
 PREREQUISITES: upper-division standing, previous completion of PSYC 105 or instructor approval.
 Open to the following Department of Psychology majors only: PC26*, PC28, PC29, PC30, PC31, PC32, PC33, PC34, CG32.
 An EASy request is required.

 PSYC 193L (D00): Health Sciences Research (Brown): The goal of this course is to give you a useful, structured research experience in a field of health sciences research of your choice.
 You will develop an understanding of major models of study common in mental health research and have direct experience in research laboratories.
 In small group discussions with classmates, you will learn how team science produces new knowledge and has impact.
 As part of your research experience, you will learn how to review relevant scientific literature, and the design and methods within a specific research setting.
 Students with satisfactory performance will have the opportunity to continue their research with health sciences faculty for additional terms and are prioritized if they are able to do so.
-PREREQUISITES: This course requires enrollment in a PSYC 199 with select health sciences faculty through the Fall 2024 Psychology Common Application.
-This will be posted in early August 2024 for interested students to utilize to submit an application.
+PREREQUISITES: This course requires enrollment in a PSYC 199 with select health sciences faculty through the Fall 2024 Psychology Common Application (now closed).
+If interested, please submit an application no later that the Friday, September 13th deadline.
 Please do not request an EASy request to enroll as approved students will be authorized by the department.
 Open to the following Department of Psychology majors only: PC26*, PC28, PC29, PC30, PC31, PC32, PC33, PC34, CG32.

 How do I receive permission to enroll in a PSYC course I do not meet the requirements to take?